USAJOBS/help-center/working-in-government/unique-hiring-paths/students/index.md

 This program is for recent graduates with an advanced degree—either a professional or graduate degree such as a master’s, Ph.D. or J.D.
 You may be eligible if you:

-* Have completed an advanced degree from a qualifying educational institution or program within the past two years
+* Have completed an advanced degree from a qualifying educational institution or program within the past two years.
-* Are a current graduate student and will complete all of your degree requirements (including dissertations) by the PMF application deadline
+* Are a current graduate student and will complete all of your degree requirements (including dissertations) by the PMF application deadline.

 [Learn more about the Presidential Management Fellows program.](https://www.pmf.gov/)